William Contreras Player Props: Brewers vs. Padres

 William Contreras At The Plate

-- He ranks 13th in batting average, 37th in on base percentage, and 112th in slugging among the qualified hitters in baseball.
+- Among the qualified hitters in MLB action, he ranks 16th in batting average, 17th in on-base percentage, and 111th in slugging.

-- Contreras will look to extend his 10-game hitting streak.
-He's batting .444 during his last games.
+- Contreras is batting .444 during his last outings and is on an 11-game hitting streak.

-- Contreras has gotten a hit in all 10 games this season, with more than one hit twice.
+- Contreras has gotten a hit in all 11 games this year, with more than one hit twice.

-- He has not gone deep in his 10 games this year.
+- He has not hit a home run in his 11 games this season.

-- Contreras has driven in a run in two games this season, with multiple runs batted in once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.